 |

-Change Lattice parameters allows you to modify the lattice parameters.
-In the input file there is an initial set of lattice parameters, provided by the creating program.
-These are read from the file, and written to the new file, and here you have the chance to modify them. |
+allows you to modify the lattice parameters.
+In the input file there is an initial set of

 |

-Recalculate d-values does just that.
-This operation may be necessary if the operations you perform (for example modifying the unit cell) result in a change of d-values.
+be necessary if the operations you perform (for example modifying the unit cell) result in

-Calculate E-values allows you to calculate E-values.
-If this step has not been performed before doing a Sayre equation, then this dialogue box opens automatically on starting Sayre.
-Perform bin smoothing should always be activated. |
+allows you to calculate E-values.
+If this step has not been performed before doing a Sayre

 |